torvalds/linux/Documentation/teaching/labs/networking.rst

 Read the `Operations on the socket structure`_ and `The struct proto_ops structure`_ sections.

-To see how to send messages in the kernel-space, see the :c:func:`sys_send` system call handler or `Sending/receiving messages`_.
+To see how to send messages in the kernel space, see the :c:func:`sys_send` system call handler or `Sending/receiving messages`_.

 .. hint::